ericdwhite/trapos/README.md

 (N)etty listening on 0.0.0.0:7000

-The (G)ateway is multithread(*), as the Netty server can accept more than one connection and process incomming messages on multiple threads.
+The (G)ateway could be multithreaded(*), as the Netty server can accept more than one connection and process incoming messages on multiple threads.
+But it is currently configured for 1 thread.

     See: whitewerx.com.trapos.gateway.TextMessageHandler
          whitewerx.com.trapos.disruptor.MarketEventPublisher